christiangroth/generic-typesystem/README.md

 - pattern: an optional pattern to be validated against
 - defaultValue, defaultValueCallback: optional default values and default value callback which may be invoked somwhere outside this framework on client side.
 - valueProposalDependencies: a list of attribute ids considered for value proposal.
 See [value proposals section](#value-proposals) under [persistence](#persistence)
-- units: defines if the attribute is unit based if any unit definitions are provided.
-See [below](#attribute-units)
+- unitsId: defines if the attribute references a units definition.
+See [below](#units) for more information.
 - customProperties: optional *java.util.Map* of custom properties to be used for project based customization

 Further more each attribute has a unique path in context of a type.
 The path is formed using the attribute name and a dot for nested structures.
 The path is relevant when working with [items](#items).

 back to [top](#table-of-contents).

-### Attribute Units
+### Units
-Attribute values may be unit based and the definition of units is fairly simple at the moment:
+Values may be unit based and the definition of units is a quite simple one at the moment:
+- id: a unique numeric identifier
+- name: a name
+- description: an description
+- units: definition of concrete units

+Each unit is defined using the following data:
+- id: a unique numeric identifier (per units)
-- name: a unique name (per attribute)
+- name: a name
+- symbol: a symbol representation
-- factor: the units factor to allow conversion between units
+- factor: the factor related to the base unit

+Each units definition must contain a single unit using the base factor (1.0), also defined as constant in [GenericUnits](/generic-typesystem/src/main/java/de/chrgroth/generictypesystem/model/GenericUnits.java).
+Examples for unit definitions and used conversions can be found in the unit tests, e.g. [GenericTypesystemServiceTest](/generic-typesystem/src/test/java/de/chrgroth/generictypesystem/GenericTypesystemServiceTest.java).

+Conversion of units can be achieved using the corresponding method in [GenericTypesystemService](src/main/java/de/chrgroth/generictypesystem/GenericTypesystemService.java).
+See [below](#services) for more information regarding services.

 back to [top](#table-of-contents).